isabella232/mobile-services.pt-BR/help/ios/metrics.md

    Populated by `trackLocation` methods.

-   * Parâmetro de dados de contexto/alvo do Analytics:
+   * Parâmetro Dados de contexto/Target do Analytics:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Característica do gerenciamento de público-alvo:
+   * Característica do Gerenciamento de público-alvo:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`